mikepierce/enchiridion/README.md

 # ToDo

- - Add running headers.
- - Be more mindful of page proportions.
  - Change to a period appropriate, or just better, typeface.
- - Be more creative with section titles.
- - Be more creative with titlepage and coverpage.
-In particular, scope on [these](http://www.gutenberg.org/wiki/Mathematics_(Bookshelf)) for ideas.
+ - Be more creative with section titles, the titlepage, and the coverpage.
- - Be open to suggestions/recommendations/requests.
+ - Be open to suggestions/recommendations/requests. :)